beancount/docs/docs/24_beancount_design_doc.md

 ### Flag<a id="flag"></a>

-### A “flag” is a single-character string that may be associated with Transactions and Postings to indicate whether they are assumed to be correct ("reconciled") or flagged as suspicious.
+A “flag” is a single-character string that may be associated with Transactions and Postings to indicate whether they are assumed to be correct ("reconciled") or flagged as suspicious.
 The typical value used on transaction instances is the character “\*”.
-On Postings, it is usually left absent (and set to a None).<a id="a-flag-is-a-single-character-string-that-may-be-associated-with-transactions-and-postings-to-indicate-whether-they-are-assumed-to-be-correct-reconciled-or-flagged-as-suspicious.-the-typical-value-used-on-transaction-instances-is-the-character-.-on-postings-it-is-usually-left-absent-and-set-to-a-none."></a>
+On Postings, it is usually left absent (and set to a None).

 ### Amount<a id="amount"></a>